Crohn's Disease in Children

-- Stool culture.
-This is done to see if an infection by a parasite or bacteria is causing the symptoms.
+- Stool tests Stool tests can be done to see if an infection by a parasite or bacteria is causing the symptoms.
 They can also check for inflammation of the bowel that might mean Crohn's and inflammatory bowel disease.

 - Endoscopy.
 This test checks the inside of part of the digestive tract.
 It uses a small, flexible tube called an endoscope.
 The tube has a light and a camera lens at the end.
 It is put into your child's mouth.
 Then it is moved through the esophagus, stomach, and into the top of the small intestine.
 Tissue samples or biopsies from inside the digestive tract may also be taken for testing.

 - Colonoscopy.
 This test looks at the full length of the large intestine.
 It can help check for abnormal growths, inflamed tissue, sores or ulcers, and bleeding.
 It uses a long, flexible, lighted tube called a colonoscope.
 The tube is put into your child’s rectum up into the colon.
-This tube lets the provider see the lining of the colon and the bottom of the small intestine and take out a tissue sample or biopsy to test it.
+This tube lets the healthcare provider see the lining of the colon and the bottom of the small intestine and take out a tissue sample or biopsy to test it.
 Your child’s provider may also be able to treat some problems that may be found.